rjarea51/StratuxHud/readme.md

 ### Software changes on raspberry

-you my need diffrent values these are just rough for now
+you may need diffrent values these are just rough for now

 sudo nano /boot/config.txt